 Your customers know what they want.
 Sometimes they want a specific product at a great price.
 At other times they care more about excellence in customer service than they do about savings.
 They may be looking for quick shipping times, high-quality materials, or the ability to place custom orders.
 Customer expectations may vary, but your ability to meet those expectations should never falter.

 How do you know what your customers want?
 Practice good communication.
 All staff should be trained to listen to customers to understand their specific needs actively.
 Effective communication enables you to meet and even exceed each customer's goal.

 You can even go one step further by offering ease of communication.
 Instead of waiting for a phone call, have staff that can respond to text messages, social media contacts, or even live chats.
 Just make sure customers are given the full attention they are due.
 There is no easier way to lose a customer than to make them feel ignored.

-Make Organization a Priority
+Make Organization A Priority

 You cannot meet the needs of your customers if you are not organized.
-Make sure you have the right system to manage inventory, track orders, and follow-up with any customer questions or complaints.
+Ensure you have the right system to manage inventory, track orders, and follow-up with any customer questions or complaints.
 You may want to use a software system that is made specifically for managing point-of-sale and inventory.
 You may be satisfied with a spreadsheet.
 What matters is that you have a method of organization that works for you and your customers.

 Provide Easy Customer Service Avenues

 The biggest complaint most customers have is a lack of adequate customer support.
 Clients expect businesses to quickly and easily manage any problems as they arise.
 Customers may set their expectations high in this regard, but building a good customer relationship in the face of adversity does not need to be complicated.
 Sometimes an error in product or service is the best thing to prove to your customers just how great it is to do business with you!